banderson6979/storefront/README.markdown

-# starterkitrails
+# Starter Kit Rails

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-It is a Rails 4 app with Ruby 2.2.0
+It is a Rails 4 app with Ruby 2.2.1

 ## Running on your Machine
 Get the source: